 Associate of Applied Science Degree

-National American University's Medical Assisting program utilizes a combination of lecture and laboratory sessions, as well as an practicum following completion of required coursework.
-A medical assistant performs administrative and clinical duties in a physician's office or other outpatient care setting.
-Administrative duties may include patient scheduling, medical record management, medical insurance procedures and office accounts.
-Clinical duties may include interviewing and teaching patients, preparing patients for examination, and assisting the physician during the exam, performing routine laboratory testing, sterilizing instruments and equipment, and administering medications.
-A medical assistant with sufficient training and experience may become responsible for office management.
-Students complete a practicum before graduation.
-Graduates of accredited programs are eligible to take the national certification exam to become a Certified Medical Assistant (CMAAAMA) after the completion of your associate degree.
+National American University's (NAU) Associate of Applied Science Medical Assisting degree program utilizes a combination of lecture and laboratory sessions, as well as a practicum following completion of required coursework, in order to prepare students for entry-level positions in ambulatory healthcare settings.
+Medical assistants perform administrative and certain clinical duties under the direction of a physician.
+Administrative duties may include scheduling appointments, maintaining medical records, billing, and coding for insurance purposes.
+Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, and administering medications as directed by physician.
+Graduates of accredited programs are eligible to take the national certification exam to become a Certified Medical Assistant CMA (AAMA) after the completion of your associate degree.

-The medical assisting programs offered at Albuquerque, Bloomington, Colorado Springs, Denver, Independence, Overland Park, Roseville, and Sioux Falls are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) on the recommendation of the Medical Assisting Education Review Board (MAERB).
+The medical assisting programs offered at Albuquerque, Bloomington, Brooklyn Center, Colorado Springs, Denver, Independence, Overland Park, Roseville, and Sioux Falls, Wichita, and Zona Rosa are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) on the recommendation of the Medical Assisting Education Review Board (MAERB).
 The Commission on Accreditation of Allied Health Education Programs can be contacted at 1361 Park Street, Clearwater, Florida 33756, phone (727)210-2350, fax (727) 210-2354.

-* For more information about our graduation rates, the median debt of students who complete the program and other important information, please visit www.national.edu/disclosures.
+* For more information about NAU’s graduation rates, the median debt of students who complete the program and other important information, please visit www.national.edu/disclosures.